C.F. Pollock (centre) with John Dunville (left)

 C.F.
 Pollock flew Mrs. John Dunville in Banshee II in at least one of the flights in which she won the Hedges-Butler Challenge Trophy (1912, 1913, 1914).
 Philip Gardner was a passenger.

-In the First World War he served in the Army as a balloon instructor.
+In the First World War he served in the Army as a balloon instructor, attaining the rank of Lieutenant-Colonel.
+He was awarded the Order of the British Empire (O.B.E.) and the Air Force Cross (A.F.C.).

 C.F.
 Pollock's name appears on the letterhead of the solicitors Harrison, Pollock & Harrison, Late C.&S. Harrison & Co.
 On the left of the letterhead are the names W. Sidney Harrison, C.F.
 Pollock and G.D.
 Harrison.
 The name of W. Sidney Harrison has been deleted by a single line.
 On the right of the letterhead is the address of the firm: Vernon House, (SICILIAN AVENUE), Bloomsbury Square, W.C.
 The letterhead is on a letter dated July 9th 1917, addressed to the Secretary of State for War, War Office, Whitehall, S.W. and signed Harrison, Pollock & Harrison.
 The letter is titled 'JOHN SPENCER DUNVILLE, deceased', and acting for Squadron-Commander John Dunville Dunville it states that certain allowances are due in respect of the late Lieutenant Dunville, from the 1st June to the 27th June.